 One coaching client, George, wanted help in getting better organized in his business.
 Frustrated with his failure to meet his own unrealistic time goals, he often felt tense and irritable.
 Soon he began dreading work.
 This was alarming since he had started the business to get out from under corporate controls.
 He wanted to have more freedom and opportunities for creativity.
 He wanted more enjoyment from his work and believed that being his own boss was the solution.

-For a couple of months we worked on developing planning strategies.
-In each session we reviewed George’s previous week’s work.
-Initially he had trouble seeing progress because of focusing on the end results such as the number of new customers and contracts.
+For a couple of months, we worked on developing planning strategies.
+In each session, we reviewed George’s previous week’s work.
+Initially, he had trouble seeing progress because of focusing on the end results such as the number of new customers and contracts.

 He was helped to shift his focus to process: how he was approaching the task.
 He started noticing and enjoying that when he planned better, he took a more systematic approach to preparing bills, a task that previously felt like a time waster.
 Then he began noticing that he felt less tension in his back while working on the bills.
 Soon he observed that he was also less irritable.
-Then he discovered that he had more energy for other tasks afterwards.
+Then he discovered that he had more energy for other tasks afterward.

 It is noteworthy that each change George made may have been imperceptible to an outsider or may have seemed insignificant.
 But George knew that each improvement in how he approached tasks and each decrease in distress was a private victory.